 A safety check along I-24 in Livingston County turned into an assault arrest for a Louisville man on Monday.

-A Kentucky State Police trooper spotted a man walking along the I-24 Cumberland River Bridge near the Livingston and Lyon County line just before 3:30 a.m.
+A Kentucky State Police trooper said he spotted a man walking along the I-24 Cumberland River Bridge near the Livingston and Lyon County line just before 3:30 a.m.
 Monday.
-The trooper was concerned for the safety of the man, later identified as 28-year-old Ravon Briggs of Louisville.
-The trooper wanted to help Briggs get to a safer place, as pedestrians are not allowed to walk along the interstate.
-Briggs, however, would not follow the officer’s instructions and would not identify himself.
+Pedestrians are not allowed to walk along the interstate so the trooper attempted to get the man to a safer place.
+The trooper said the man, later identified as 28-year-old Ravon Briggs of Louisville, would not follow the instructions and would not identify himself.

-Left with little choice, the trooper tried to take Briggs into custody, but he fought back and assaulted the officer.
-Briggs was ultimately arrested by the trooper with the help of a citizen who stopped to help.
+The trooper then tried to take Briggs into custody, but he allegedly fought back and assaulted the officer.
+Briggs was ultimately arrested by the trooper with the help of a citizen.
 The trooper did suffer what was described as a minor injury.

 Briggs was charged with assault of a police officer, resisting arrest, criminal trespass, and menacing.
 A records check also found three outstanding warrants.
 He was served those and booked in the McCracken County Regional Jail.